Jaxx7594/Python-Macro/README.md

 # Using this macro

-You can access the macro's controls **via the icon in the system tray (little arrow on the taskbar in Windows 10/11)**.
+You can access this macro's controls **via the icon in the system tray (little arrow on the taskbar in Windows 10/11)**.
 In there, you'll see 3 rows:

- - Quit: Closes the macro upon press
+ - **Quit**: Closes the macro upon press
- - Settings: Settings can be changed and viewed via this menu.
+ - **Settings**: Settings can be changed and viewed via this menu.
 Covered below
- - Mode: Modes can be changed via this menu.
-Covered below<br>
+ - **Mode**: Modes can be changed via this menu.
+Covered below

 ## Settings Menu

 Settings, when hovered over or clicked, will show 7 more rows:

- - Profile: Displays the currently selected profile
+ - **Profile**: Displays the currently selected profile
- - Hotkey: Displays the currently selected hotkey
+ - **Hotkey**: Displays the currently selected hotkey
- - Mode: Displays the currently selected mode
+ - **Mode**: Displays the currently selected mode
- - Key: Displays the selected key that will be pressed by the keyspamming mode
+ - **Key**: Displays the selected key that will be pressed by the keyspamming mode
- - Click Type: Displays the selected type of click (left, middle, right, side buttons) that will be pressed by the autoclicking mode
+ - **Click Type**: Displays the selected type of click (left, middle, right, side buttons) that will be pressed by the autoclicking mode
- - Change Settings: Upon click, a settings menu will open.
+ - **Change Settings**: Upon click, a settings menu will open.
 Via this menu, all settings can be changed easily.
-This will be covered in more detail below.
+Covered in more detail below.
- - Update settings: Trigger a settings update.
-You will only need to use this if you manually edit the json files rather than using the settings menu.<br>
+ - **Update settings**: Trigger a settings update.
+You will only need to use this if you manually edit the json files rather than using the settings menu.

+## Change Settings Menu

+Upon press, Change Settings will open a new window.
+In this window, you'll see an entry for every setting.
+Most are self-explanatory, but I'll explain a couple that are a bit more interesting:

+ - **Duration Minimum/Maximum**: The macro will choose a random number inbetween these 2 values.
+The chosen number will be how long the key/click is pressed.
+ - **Select Profile**: Used to select the profile you want to modify, create or use.
+You have 2 options, type a profile name into it, or select one from the dropdown.
+To create a new profile, use option 1 to type the name of your profile (it cannot exist already, otherwise it'll modify rather than create), enter your desired settings, and hit save.
+To select a profile for usage by the main program, just choose it and hit save.

 ## Mode Menu

 Mode, when hovered over or clicked, will show 2 more rows:
- - Key spammer
+ - **Key spammer**
- - Autoclicker
+ - **Autoclicker**

 Clicking 'Key spammer' will set the mode to keyspamming.
 This means that upon press of the activation hotkey, the macro will spam the currently selected key.